-Send your best marketing, customer service, or account management people.
-The employees who've developed close relationships with clients.
+Send your best marketing, customer service, sales or account management people — the employees who’ve developed close relationships with clients.
 The legendary support reps your customers seek out.
 The small number of employees your customers are disproportionately drawn to.

 This upfront work is the key to a successful face-to-face ask.

 But they don’t work as well as face-to-face interaction.
 I’ve covered this before, but it’s worth repeating here.
 Face-to-face review requests are 34 times more effective than impersonal requests made via email, telephone, or social media.